The Very Best of Colombia: Santa Marta, Andes and Chocó

 Today we will look for Lance-tailed Manakin, Southern Bentbill, Striped Cuckoo, Trinidad Euphonia, and Double-striped Thick-knee.
 Then we will drive to Riohacha and after arrival will look for Green-rumped Parrotlet, American White Ibis, Reddish Egret, Caspian, Common, Royal, and Cabot Terns, American Oystercatcher, Hudsonian Whimbrel, Lesser Black-backed Gull, and if we are lucky, Scarlet Ibis and American Flamingo.
 We will also search for Rufous-vented Chachalaca, Glaucous Tanager, and Burrowing Owl.

 Overnight: Hotel Taroa, Riohacha

 We’ll have another early start to explore the dry habitat of La Guajira including visiting the feeders of the Mar Azul Restaurant where we hope for Vermilion Cardinal, Orinoco Saltator, Pileated Finch and Buffy Hummingbird.
 Other birds in the nearby scrub include Northern White-fringed Antwren, Black-backed Antshrike, Black-crested Antshrike, Slender-billed Inezia, Pale-tipped Inezia, Pearly-vented Tody-Tyrant, Chestnut Piculet, White-whiskered Spinetail, Caribbean Hornero, Carib Grackle, and Northern Scrub Flycatcher and we hope to find the shy Tocuyo Sparrow.
 Later we will transfer to the airport for our flight to Pereira.

 Overnight: Movich Hotel de Pereira, Pereira

 Overnight: Hotel Termales Del Ruiz, Manizales

 Today we will have an early start to explore the high-elevation páramos below the snow-capped mountains.
-Outside the park we will be looking for the endemic Buffy Helmetcrest, Andean Tit-Spinetail, Many-striped Canastero, Grass Wren, Tawny Antpitta, Plain-colored Seedeater, Plumbeous Sierra-Finch, and Stout-billed Cinclodes.
+Outside the park we will be looking for the endemic Buffy Helmetcrest, Andean Tit-Spinetail, Many-striped Canastero, Grass Wren, Tawny Antpitta, Plain-colored Seedeater, Plumbeous Sierra Finch, and Stout-billed Cinclodes.
 If we are lucky, we might see the mighty Andean Condor soaring above the mountains alongside the more common Black-chested Buzzard-Eagle.
 We will try to locate the uncommon Black-backed Bush Tanager before returning to the hotel and enjoying its hummingbird feeders.
 These feeders attract species like Great Sapphirewing, Buff-winged Starfrontlet, Mountain Velvetbreast, Black-thighed Puffleg, Golden–breasted Puffleg, Shining Sunbeam, Viridian Metaltail, and Rainbow-bearded Thornbill.
 Other species around the hotel include Paramo Tapaculo, Glossy Flowerpiercer, and Pale-naped Brushfinch.

 Overnight: Hotel Termales Del Ruiz, Manizales